 WINNERS & PRESENTATIONS

 As soon as the race finishes on Sunday we will compile the top three winners for the main prizes in a presentation ceremony, to be held near the Scoring / Pits.
-Here you will be able to see who is crowned the 'King of the Valleys'.
+Here you will be able to see who is crowned the 'King or Queen of the Valleys'.

 All riders finishing at least one lap will pick up a bronze medal, two laps finishers will receive a silver medal and all riders finishing three laps will receive a gold medal.

 Remaining riders that complete checkpoints only will also receive a commemorative coaster.

 NB.
 Presentations will take place at 12.30pm for the morning race and 4.30pm for the afternoon race.*